 Knowingly or unknowingly assisting members of an RSO in violating the University Senate Policy, 109.1 Academic Integrity Policy.
-Violations include, but are not limited to: the unauthorized providing, sharing, distributing or selling of course materials, course information, or study aids, (including, but not limited to, exams and quizzes, class notes, homework assignments, study guides, handouts, labs, etc.).
+Violations include, but are not limited to: providing, attempting to provide, sharing, distributing or selling unauthorized materials, course information, or study aids, (including, but not limited to, exams and quizzes, class notes, homework assignments, study guides, handouts, labs, etc.).